BloomTech-Labs/ds-bw/README.md

 ```
 git add --all

+git add --force Pipfile.lock

 git commit -m "Deploy to Heroku"

 git push heroku main:master

 heroku open
 ```

+<small>If you get a `Locking failed!` error when deploying to Heroku or running `pipenv install` then delete `Pipfile.lock` and try again.</small>

 Deactivate the virtual environment
 ```